Sewing machine maintenance: everything you need to know!

 Where and how to have your machine serviced

-The best places for a professional interview
+The best addresses for professional maintenance

-Choosing your repairer is like finding a family doctor for your sewing machine.
+Choosing your repairer is like finding a family doctor for your machine.
 A sewing machine service performed by a qualified professional can make all the difference between a simple adjustment and an avoidable breakdown.
 Authorized centers offer the advantage of original spare parts and a warranty on repairs.
-But a good independent repairer can sometimes find more economical solutions without compromising on quality.
+But a good independent can sometimes find more economical solutions without compromising quality.

-The home option: advantages and limitations
+The home option: advantages and limits

-In your hands: the actions that save
+In your hands: the lifesaving gestures

 • Clean the bobbin case after each project with a dedicated brush